 To find the Big Beehive trail map in Alltrails, simply search for “The Big Beehive”.
 Be sure to download your hiking maps prior to leaving.

-A paper map isn’t required for this Lake Louise tea house trail, but if you prefer to hike with a paper map and compass as an additional safety layer, we highly recommend Gem Trek hiking maps.
+A paper map isn’t required for this Lake Louise hike, but if you are like me and love looking at topographic hiking maps, we highly recommend Gem Trek hiking maps.
 We own the entire set of these excellent Banff and Kananaskis hiking maps.
-They are exceptional 3D topographic maps which we love looking at for hiking inspiration.

 Hiking the Big Beehive Trail with Kids